michael-betz/michael-betz.github.io/_posts/2019-08-21-limesdr-tricks.markdown

 ## Things I have done

   * 3D printed a [case](https://www.thingiverse.com/thing:2872421).
 Protects the PCB and sensitive components.
 However the board gets uncomfortably hot!
 If I would do it again I would look for something which integrates a small heatsink / fan.
-  * Had a bit of a struggle building and installing [Gnuradio 3.8](https://github.com/gnuradio/gnuradio/releases/tag/v3.8.0.0) from source (the latest of the latest) only to realize [it does not support LimeSDR](https://github.com/myriadrf/gr-limesdr/issues/44)
+  * Had a bit of a struggle building and installing [Gnuradio 3.8](https://github.com/gnuradio/gnuradio/releases/tag/v3.8.0.0) from source (the latest and greatest) only to realize [it does not support LimeSDR](https://github.com/myriadrf/gr-limesdr/issues/44).
+So I'm back on the version form `apt get`
   * Installed `Lime Suite`, `SoapySDR` and [GQRX](http://gqrx.dk/), which is the perfect combination to get started.
 Here's the order of things to try:
     * `$ LimeQuickTest` should find the device and test it
     * `$ SoapySDRUtil --probe` should also find the LimeSDR and print its capabilities